CodeofGuff/CodeofGuff/README.md

 ## Current Focus

-I am focusing on iOS development but also diving deep into backend architecture, design, and other languages such as JS and Python.
+I am focusing on iOS development / design, along side other languages such as JS and Python to have an understanding of them when I need to use them.
-</br> My goal is to ensure I can not only deploy a full app but also make it scalable, neat, and refined.
+</br> My goal is to ensure I can not only deploy a full app but also make it scalable and refined.
 <ul>
    <li><a href="https://github.com/CodeofGuff/codeCademy_Swift" target="_blank">Swift via Codecademy</a></li>
    <li><a href="https://github.com/CodeofGuff/100DoSui" target="_blank">Swift via 100 Days of SwiftUI</a></li>